fourdigits/wagtail_textract/README.md

 ## Maturity

-We consider this package to be in alpha stage.
+We consider this package to be in beta stage.
 We intend to start using it in production in July 2018.